ABOUT ME

 My core values are connection and curiosity, and I root my decisions and communication in them as often as I can.

-I see our careers — and lives — less like a ladder and more like expanding circles.
-My own path has moved from nonprofits to music promotion to recruiting and HR in tech.
+I see our careers, relationships, and identities less like an always-upward-moving ladder and more like expanding circles.
+My own path has moved from nonprofits to music promotion to recruiting and HR in tech to burnout and back again.
 At the heart of it all is a throughline: I’m energized by helping people grow, learn, and (when possible) play.

 I’m deeply serious about taking things lightly when I can.
-I love to explore, and I know a little about a lot — just enough to offer a spark, a question, or a mirror that helps you hear your own truth more clearly.
+I love to explore, and I know a little about a lot, ideally just enough to offer a spark, a question, or a mirror that helps you hear your own truth more clearly.

 I’ll never pretend to be an expert, and if we reach the edge of my knowledge, I’ll help you find someone great to go deeper with.